Β·TrailMapz Team

 Nothing ruins a beach trip faster than a cooler full of sandy drinks and melted ice by noon.
 Hard-sided coolers keep ice longer and seal better than soft coolers when sand is blowing.

-The Coleman 316 Series 62-Quart Hard Cooler ($54.99) holds ice for 4 days in temperatures up to 90Β°F. That's enough for a long weekend without buying ice.
-The Have-A-Seat lid doubles as, well, a seat β€” which matters when you don't want to sit directly on hot sand.
+A 62-quart hard cooler ($55-85) holds ice for 4 days in temperatures up to 90Β°F. That's enough for a long weekend without buying ice.
+The Have-A-Seat lid on Coleman models doubles as, well, a seat β€” which matters when you don't want to sit directly on hot sand.
 At 62 quarts, it fits food and drinks for 2-3 people for 2-3 days.

 For bigger groups or longer trips, the Coleman 316 Series Wheeled Cooler ($84.99) adds wheels and a telescoping handle for dragging across sand.
 The wheels are wide enough that they don't sink as much as you'd expect on packed sand.